Nstamour-art/XogotDocs/Documentation.docc/Manual/shaders/introduction_to_shaders.md

 The fragment() processing function is used to set up the Godot material parameters per pixel.
 This code runs on every visible pixel the object or primitive draws.
-It is only available in spatial, canvas_item, and sky shaders.
+It is only available in spatial and canvas_item shaders.

 The standard use of the fragment function is to set up material properties used to calculate lighting.
 For example, you would set values for ROUGHNESS,